savannahmarshall/Starry-Tech/README.md

 **Login (All Users):** Users can log in or create an account by entering a username and password.
 Passwords must be at least 8 characters long for account creation.
 After successfully registering, users are automatically logged in and redirected to the dashboard.

 **Dashboard (Logged-in Users):** Access to the Dashboard is restricted to logged-in users.
+If a user selects dashboard in the nav while they are logged out, they will be redirected to the login page.
 Once logged in, users can create new posts by clicking the **+ New Post** button.
 This opens a prompt to enter a post title and content.
 Once submitted, the post appears in the dashboard, where users can choose to edit or delete it.

 * Edit Post: Click the **Edit** button to modify a post’s title and content.
 After making changes, you can resubmit it.
 * Delete Post: Clicking the **Delete** button removes the post from both the homepage and dashboard.